 I’m a wanna-be prayer warrior.
 I long to grow a deeper prayer life, but I have a secret struggle with boredom.
 I know prayer carries power and changes lives.
 But when I sit down to pray, I find it hard to focus.
 After three minutes, my mind travels back to the last season of Downton Abbey, or wanders to my to-do list.
 Or I try to pray before bed, but I fall asleep.

 Are prayer wimps a thing?
-I suspect I am one.
+I suspect I am one and I'm left wondering how to pray better.

 I don’t mean to be flippant.
 Prayer is an amazing privilege.
 Through words like these in scripture, we have an open invitation from the God of the universe: “Call to me and I will answer you.”
 (Jeremiah 33:3a) We have a promise that He hears us: "You will call on me and come and pray to me, and I will listen to you."
 (Jeremiah 29:12)